Meet Our Testing Team

 Edge support is a major asset of the Leesa Legend thanks to its sturdy coil system.
 The coils also promote steady airflow, allowing the mattress to remain very cool and comfortable.
 Due to its responsive surface, however, the Leesa Hybrid does not isolate motion particularly well and pressure relief will be somewhat minimal for most sleepers.
 Squeaks and creaks from the coils may also be an issue for some.

-In a queen size, the Leesa Hybrid costs $1,699.
-This price-point is on par with other hybrid models but considerably higher than the Studio by Leesa’s.
+In a queen size, the Leesa Hybrid’s price-point is on par with other hybrid models but considerably higher than the Studio by Leesa’s.
 Those who want more conforming and pressure relief – as well as a lower price-tag – should opt for the all-foam model, while sleepers who need more bounce and reinforcement from their mattress may want to choose the hybrid instead.

 Studio by Leesa vs. Leesa Legend